teo-sanchez/teo-sanchez.github.io/_projects/high-school.md

 ---
 layout: distill
-title: Workshop on AI with highschool students
+title: Advancing AI literacy among high school students with Interactive Machine Learning
-description: Debrief of the worshops I conducted with 17 years old high school students in may 2021.
+description: Debrief of the worshops I conducted with 17 years old high school students in 2021 and 2022.
 In collaboration with the association TRACES.
 img: /assets/img/highschool/newton.jpeg
 importance: 3
 category: science